Wisconsin Birth Records Search

 Wisconsin’s current population is estimated at 5.82 million extrapolated from figures taken during the last census in 2010.

-Wisconsin is the 23rd largest state in America with 65,497.82 square miles of surface area.
-Although quite large, Wisconsin has only 39.6 people living per square mile.
+It is the 23rd largest state in America with 65,497.82 square miles of surface area.
+Although quite large, the state has only 39.6 people living per square mile.

-With an annual growth rate of 0.35%, Wisconsin is ranked the 39th fastest growing state in the country.
+With an annual growth rate of 0.35%, Wisconsin is ranking the 39th fastest growing state in the country.

-Milwaukee is Wisconsin’s largest city with over 600,000 people calling it home.
+Milwaukee is the largest city in the area with over 600,000 people calling it home.

 Population change from 2010-2016